Cerebellum-Network/contribute/Grants/Documentation/terms-and-conditions.md

 ---

-By participating you acknowledge and accept the terms and conditions of the Cere Foundation for the grant application (the "Terms and Conditions").
+By participating you acknowledge and accept the terms and conditions of the Cere DAO for the grant application (the "Terms and Conditions").

 ---